-He was a member of Office of the Secretary of Defense’s Avionics Advisory Team, a member of National Academy of Science’s study committee on Certifiably Dependable Software, s member of the peer review panel of Safety Critical Avionics Systems Branch at NASA’s Langley Research Center, and a member of NSF’s Planning committee on Cyber Physical Systems on high assurance medical devices.
-In recent years, he is working on safe medical device configuration and control (Safe MDPnP) and has developed the open loop safe safety interlock architecture, which serves as the foundation for Safe MDPnP systems.
+Over the course of his career, he has also served as a member of the National Academy of Science’s committee on Certifiably Dependable Software, the peer review panel of Safety Critical Avionics Systems Branch at NASA’s Langley Research Center, and the NSF’s Planning Committee on Cyber Physical Systems on high assurance medical devices.

 - Teachers Ranked as Excellent by Their Students, UIUC, 1999 and 2000